adopt-liveview/adopt-liveview/priv/pages/2024/04-12-deleting-data-en_US.md

 Ready!
 Now you just need to test your LiveView and verify that the current flow is working.

-If you had any issues you can see the final code for this lesson using `git checkout deleting-data-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first -crud.git --branch deleting-data-done`.
+If you had any issues you can see the final code for this lesson using `git checkout deleting-data-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first-crud.git --branch deleting-data-done`.

 ## Recap!